 MySQL is one of the world's most popular open-source databases.
-It is mainly used on many database-enabled websites, mostly for being free and powerful.
+It is mainly used on many database-enabled websites, primarily for being free and powerful.

 If you happen to lose your MySQL root password, you can follow these steps to reset it.

 To run MySQL in safe mode, you will first need to stop all the running instances and start it back in safe mode.
 It can be achieved by running the following commands;

 sudo /etc/init.d/mysql stop sudo mysqld_safe --skip-grant-tables

 You can now login as root user without a password.
 You can use the following command to do that.

 mysql -u root mysql